Fact Sheet – Service Rights in Attendant Services: Accessing Personal Information

 - The right to your personal health records does have some limits and exceptions.

-- If you want a copy of your records that are not about your personal health information, your right is limited to receiving the part of the information that is about you and that can be separated from the rest of the record.
+- If you want a copy of your records that don’t include your personal health information, you can only get the part of the records that can be separated from the other information.

 - Your service provider cannot refuse to give you a copy of your service plan.